as2528/Scout-Meta-optimizer/README.md

 ### Quick intuition
 Most first-order optimisers are greedy: they step exactly in the current gradient direction.
-`Scout` interrupts that every **N** iterations, peeks a few steps into two candidate directions, then hands the base optimiser a *replacement* gradient pointing along the more promising path.
+`Scout` interrupts that every **N** iterations, peeks a few steps into a candidate direction, then hands the base optimiser a *replacement* gradient pointing along the more promising path.

 ### Notation
 * $\theta \in \mathbb{R}^{d}$ – parameters